grafana/k6catalog/README.md

+> Deprecation notice: the catalog functionality [has been merged](https://github.com/grafana/k6build/pull/91) into the https://github.com/grafana/k6build repository is no longer used.

 # k6catalog

 k6catalog is a library that maps a dependency for k6 extension with optional semantic versioning constrains to the corresponding golang modules.